lawmurray/Birch/README.md

 See the documentation for the individual model classes in the `bi/model` directory, or use the [online documentation](https://birch-lang.org/documentation/examples/) for suggested commands to run.

+## Acknowledgements

+This package contains data sets that have been prepared into JSON format for Birch.
+They are:

+  * A [bike sharing data set](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset) from the Capital Bikeshare system in Washington D.C., studied in [Fanaee-T and Gama (2014)](/index.md#references).

+  * A russian influenza data set from [Anonymous (1978)](/index.md#references).

+## References

+  1. Anonymous (1978).
+Influenza in a boarding school. *British Medical Journal*. **1**:587.

+  2. H. Fanaee-T and J. Gama (2014).
+[Event labeling combining ensemble detectors and background knowledge](http://dx.doi.org/10.1007/s13748-013-0040-3). *Progress in Artificial Intelligence*. **2**:113-127.

+  3. F. Lindsten and T. B. Schön (2010).
+Identification of mixed linear/nonlinear state-space models.
+In *49th IEEE Conference on Decision and Control (CDC)*.
+6377–6382.

+  4. L.M.
+Murray, D. Lundén, J. Kudlicka, D. Broman and T.B.
+Schön (2018).
+[Delayed Sampling and Automatic Rao&ndash;Blackwellization of Probabilistic Programs](https://arxiv.org/abs/1708.07787).
+In *Proceedings of the 21st International Conference on Artificial Intelligence and Statistics (AISTATS) 2018*, Lanzarote, Spain.

 ## Version history

 ### v0.0.0